torrentails/VLC-Desktop-BG-startup-script/README.md

     EG. `"File:///C:/Users/yourname/videos/Dork_PMV.mp4"`
 4. Install [VLC](http://www.videolan.org/vlc/download-windows.html) if you haven't done so already.
-5. (Optional) Change vlcpath to the path of your VLC installation.
+5. (Optional) Change the `CD` path to the path of your VLC installation.

     This shouldn't be nessesary if you installed to the Default directory and are running a 64 bit opperating system.

+    If you aren't using a 64 bit system then you should be able to simply remove the *(x86)* part.
 6. Save the file and then run the script to confirm that it plays as your desktop background.
 7. Download and install [WinPatrol](http://www.winpatrol.com/)
 8. Once installed, open it as an administrator and goto the startup programs tab.